In this guide, you will learn

 Writing such blogs serve 3 purposes:-

-- Improving the topical relevance of your website (i.e. sending a strong signal to Google what your website’s topic is) thus pushing up search rankings for that topic
+- They improve the topical relevance of your website (i.e. sending a strong signal to Google what your website’s topic is) thus pushing up search rankings for that topic.
+This works especially well if you are a niche focussed ecommerce store.

-- Generating internal links for your e-commerce pages
+- Helps generate internal links for your ecommerce pages

 There is a reason why websites add the “latest blog” or “trending products” section to their web pages.

 It’s because these are dynamic elements that change every few days.
-As a result, the page on which these elements appear also appears as an updated page to Google.
+As a result, the page on which these elements appear also indicates a change to Google.

 This improves the crawlability of the entire website.